Mec-iS/staticwebpage/posts/004_beyond_cosine_similarity.md

 - Tail/Head ratio improves from 0.9114 (Cosine) to 0.9593 (taumode) on average, quantifying better quality and stability for long‑tail recommendations.
 - Rank‑order correlations remain high, confirming that spectral modes re‑weight rather than disrupt, which is desirable for analyst trust and auditability.

-We can see below how taumode acts as a kind of "temperature" slider defining the trade-off between top-1 and top-k quality of results but taumode outperforms cosine similarity even on top-1 result according to the adopted score (you check [the score design in the code](https://github.com/tuned-org-uk/pyarrowspace/blob/ca624a919c05bf66a676dc85dfbafa6efc1253d2/tests/test_2_CVE_db.py)).
+We can see below how taumode acts as a kind of "temperature" slider defining the trade-off between top-1 and top-k quality of results but taumode outperforms cosine similarity even on top-1 result according to the adopted score (as displayed in figure 2.
+You can check [the score design in the code](https://github.com/tuned-org-uk/pyarrowspace/blob/ca624a919c05bf66a676dc85dfbafa6efc1253d2/tests/test_2_CVE_db.py)).

 ## Diagrams